themesberg/flowbite/content/components/clipboard.md

 ## Copy contact details

+This example can be used to copy the text content (ie. contact details) inside of the `<address>` field by clicking on the copy to clipboard button positioned inside of the address card.

+Make sure that you set the `data-copy-to-clipboard-content-type="textContent"` data attribute to the trigger element (ie. the button) to specify the source of the content that is to be copied.

 {{< example id="contact-details-clipboard" class="flex justify-center items-center h-full" github="components/clipboard.md" show_dark=true iframeHeight="380" javascript=`
 const clipboard = FlowbiteInstances.getInstance('CopyClipboard', 'contact-details');
 const tooltip = FlowbiteInstances.getInstance('Tooltip', 'tooltip-contact-details');